My Top Five Picks from the Gesamtkunswert at the Saatchi Gallery

-It’s intriguing to see the Gesamkunswert especially for someone like me who has been seeing contemporary art in London for over a year.
-Before I moved to London, I was contemplating on moving to Berlin.
-I heard someone say in one of those TV art programs that if you can’t make it in Berlin, you can’t make it anywhere.
-If that still stands true today, I’m curious to know if this exhibit would reflect the clear sense of ambition of where German art wants to be – it surely demonstrates that it wants to be the leader of the pack.
+It's intriguing to see the Gesamkunswert, especially for someone like me who has been seeing contemporary art in London for over a year.
+Before I moved to London, I was contemplating moving to Berlin.
+I heard someone say in one of those TV art programs that if you can't make it in Berlin, you can't make it anywhere.
+If that still stands true today, I'm curious to know if this exhibit would reflect the clear sense of ambition of where German art wants to be – it surely demonstrates that it wants to be the leader of the pack.

-Some of these German artists show a special devotion in the use of junk.
-What’s very curious though is how they manipulated these materials to create artworks that have a sense of order and colour and most of all, engaging to the viewer.
-In contrast, I’ve seen the Paul McCarthy show at the Hauser and Wirth last December using junk and discarded materials as part of the installation, but that was meant to affect chaos and decadence.
-Here in Gesamtkunswert, everything seems clock-work precise and planned.
+Some of these German artists show a special devotion to the use of junk.
+What's very curious though is how they manipulated these materials to create artworks that have a sense of order and colour and most of all, engaging to the viewer.
+In contrast, I've seen the Paul McCarthy show at the Hauser and Wirth last December using junk and discarded materials as part of the installation, but that was meant to affect chaos and decadence.
+Here in Gesamtkunswert, everything seems clockwork precise and planned.

 1. Geshwister and Bouquet by Isa Genzken

 Not exactly new in the field of contemporary art, Isa is known for her totemic sculptures and her use of found objects sourced from industrial materials.
 It appears as if she has fused them without an agenda in mind, but I discover that there is an architectural structure and conscious use of vibrant colours in her works.
 Strangely, this mishmash invites the viewer to create his or her own poetic meaning behind this piece of art.
-I don’t know what I could make out of Geshwister and Bouquet at all, but I sense a commentary about the artifical versus the natural and how humanity has been caught up in between.
+I don't know what I could make out of Geshwister and Bouquet at all, but I sense a commentary about the artificial versus the natural and how humanity has been caught up in between.

 2. Mirror Wall by Jepp Hein

-Jepp Hein’s Mirror Wall isn’t just your typical normal Mirror.
-It vibrates in a dizzying speed, trembles and shakes.
-I’ve never seen anything like it.
-I’ve been to the Tate Modern to see Gerhard Richter’s Mirror piece but I must say, Jepp Hein’s artwork is just out of this world and technically it’s brilliant.
-I saw a reflection of myself disappear before my very eyes and what was left was a haze of myself, sort of in the process of disintegrating and it’s scary and fascinating.
+Jepp Hein's Mirror Wall isn't just your typical normal Mirror.
+It vibrates at a dizzying speed, trembles and shakes.
+I've never seen anything like it.
+I've been to the Tate Modern to see Gerhard Richter's Mirror piece but I must say, Jepp Hein's artwork is just out of this world and technically it's brilliant.
+I saw a reflection of myself disappear before my very eyes and what was left was a haze of myself, sort of in the process of disintegrating and it's scary and fascinating.
 The funny part is that it encourages the viewer to move and dance while watching their disintegrating reflection and you look at the other viewers around you and they are doing the same.
 Nobody really cared about acting like a fool.

 3. Kirstine Roepstorff's 'You are being lied to' and her 'All Possible Experiences (From the series "The Inner Sound that Kills the Outer")

 These are both outstanding manipulation of the genre of collage.
-From afar, ‘You are being lied to’ appears as if it’s just a blown-up landscape photo but then once up close, you realise this is anything goes type of tea party where quirky characters from footballers to nudists all come to have the fun.
-‘All possible experiences’ is much more flamboyant and explodes right in your face with all that glitter and jazz.
-It seems that each piece was carefully considered but there is also an evident intuitive and rawness in her work.
+From afar, 'You are being lied to' appears as if it's just a blown-up landscape photo but then once up close, you realise this is anything goes type of tea party where quirky characters from footballers to nudists all come to have the fun.
+'All possible experiences' is much more flamboyant and explodes right in your face with all that glitter and jazz.
+It seems that each piece was carefully considered but there is also an evident intuition and rawness in her work.